mcmire/mysql_column_order/README.md

 Conceptually, there's no reason this plugin can't work in other DBMSes that support `AFTER`, `FIRST`, or other column options.
 At present, however, it plugs into ActiveRecord's MySQL adapter only.

+## Compatibility

+This has been tested successfully with ActiveRecord 2.3.5, 2.2.3, 2.1.2, and 2.0.5.

 ## Installation

     script/plugin install git://github.com/mcmire/mysql_column_order.git